Bakhtiyar-Garashov/terraform-learning/Day_01/day_01.md

-# Day 1 of Terraform Learning path
+# Day 1 - Introduction

 Before starting with Terraform it is worth to mention what is the logic behind the IaC (Infrastructure as Code).